firefart/logwatcher/README.md

 See `config.json.exampe` for an example config and adopt it to your needs.

-For mailing you can use [Mailjet](https://www.mailjet.com/) which gives you 200 free mails per day currently.
+For mailing, you can use [Mailjet](https://www.mailjet.com/) which gives you 200 free mails per day currently.

 ## usage